Courses and certifications Red Hat

 - Finding files with 'find' and 'locate'

-Confirmation of the correct skill-set knowledge can be obtained by passing the online skills assessment.
+Not sure if you have the correct skill-set knowledge?
+Find out by passing the online skills assessment.